 Sometimes known as Border Force officers, immigration officers impose immigration and customs regulations at UK entry points such as ports and airports, ensuring that people are legally allowed to enter and remain in the country.
 They typically command a salary of £24,883 to £27,372, with this rising to between £37,450 and £41,193 for senior roles.

 - checking passports, travel documents and work permits

 - interviewing and taking the fingerprints of those entering the UK

 - working alongside the police on major criminal cases.

 Entry requirements are fairly rigid.
-Applicants must have lived in the UK for the previous five years, gain security clearance and, in some cases, pass a medical examination and/or possess a driving licence.
+You must have lived in the UK for at least five years previously, gained security clearance and, in some cases, passed a medical examination and/or obtained a driving licence.

 - interviewing parents and relatives after a birth or death

 - informing the coroner of any suspicious circumstances surrounding a death

 - performing ceremonies such as marriages, civil partnerships and civil funerals.